 If cooking or baking with honey instead of sugar, you can use your favourite honey in approximately the same amount as processed or raw sugar up to about a cup, then slightly reduce the amount to 2/3 cup or 3/4 cup of honey for every cup of sugar beyond.
 This will help you to reduce sugar in recipes.
 Find more tips for cooking with honey in our blog.

 For drinks or smoothies, the sugar to honey conversion is purely a matter of taste.
 We have lots of recipe suggestions, all made with our delicious AB’s Honey varietals in the recipe section of our website.

 We are often asked, is honey healthier than sugar?
 The trace amounts of nutrients found in honey can make it more beneficial and a little healthier than regular table and processed sugars.
 In the end, the decision to replace sugar with honey comes down to personal preference – your lifestyle and nutritional needs.

 The difference between calories is major consideration for people substituting honey with sugar for weight loss.
 Though honey is sweeter than sugar and less is required to get the same amount of sweetness, you do need to keep in mind the higher calorie concentration.
 Take care to not overuse honey under the belief that it is less likely to lead to weight gain.

 AB’s Honey is a renowned name selling 100% pure honey produced by Australian beekeepers.
-You can explore our range of premium honey including Australian Manuka and table honey in our online shop, or buy direct from Brisbane City Markets (every Wednesday except public holidays and throughout January), or from our business premises in Capalaba, QLD.
+You can explore our range of premium honey including Australian Manuka and table honey in our online shop, or from the boutique honey store at our business premises in Capalaba, QLD.